 For those who might not be aware of it, classic hearing aid batteries are not like other batteries.
 They are zinc-air batteries.
-Instead of using a chemical reaction inside a case, they are completely filled with zinc.
+Instead of using a chemical reaction inside a case, they are filled with zinc.
 They generate electricity when the zinc is exposed to oxygen and begins to oxidize.
-This makes it possible to store a lot of energy in a very small area.
+This makes it possible to store a lot of energy in a tiny area.

 Being different also means they require special care.
-In an effort to help you get the most out of your hearing aid batteries, Falls of Sound Hearing Solutions would like to offer this short primer.
+To help you get the most out of your hearing aid batteries, Falls of Sound Hearing Solutions would like to offer this short primer.

 Zinc-air batteries can be temperature and moisture sensitive.
-The should be stored in a cool dry place.
+They should be stored in a cool, dry place.
 Allowing them to get to warm can drastically shorten their lifespan and shelf life.
-By the same token, to cool an environment can cause condensation which can also damage the battery.
+By the same token, to cool an environment can cause condensation, which can also damage the battery.

 Everything has a shelf life.
 Meaning how long it will remain good just sitting on a shelf.
 Always use your oldest batteries first to prevent them from losing power.
 Writing the date you purchased them on the packaging is an easy way to keep track.